 - Start cooking your own meals whenever you can, or start preparing lunch and dinner for your parents.
 Don’t tell them that it’s vegan and go silent about veganism for a few days before (you don’t want them to get suspicious) and then suddenly offer your help in the kitchen.
 That way you can eat vegan more often, and they will see that eating plant-based is not plain or lacking anything important.

-I would so love to hear from you whether or not any of the tips I presented sound good to you, and if you try them, make sure to come back and leave a review.
+I would so love to hear from you whether or not any of the tips I presented sound good to you, and if you try them, make sure to come back and give me some feedback.

 How to convince your parents to let you go vegan?
 How to help them understand?
 How to expose them to the correct information?
 Leave your comment below and share your own personal experience with everyone.